Product Selection Guidelines

 2) Ecological/cultural/ political factors;

-3) Lack of availability of a comparable organic product, yet consistent with the rest of the product selection guidelines.
+3) Lack of availability of a comparable organic product, yet consistent with the rest of the Product Selection Guidelines.

 GENETICALLY MODIFIED & ADDITIVE-RESISTANT People’s prioritizes whole foods, those with a minimum of processing and refining.
-People’s Food Co-op will make every effort to provide our customers with products that, to the best of our knowledge, do not contain genetically engineered ingredients; and to provide customers with the information they need to make informed purchasing decisions.
+People’s Food Co-op makes every effort to provide our customers with products that, to the best of our knowledge, do not contain genetically modified ingredients; and to provide customers with the information they need to make informed purchasing decisions.
 The Co-op will not sell products containing artificial coloring, preservatives, or flavorings.